yk-liu/yk-liu.github.io/_posts/2018-11-23-Introduction-to-Cohomology/2018-11-23-Introduction-to-Cohomology.md

 # Make Homology out of Cohomology

 So far we have defined the cohomology group and pointed out the relationships between it and the homology group.
-Now it's time to find some examples.
+Now it is time to find some examples.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-23-Introduction-to-Cohomology/assets/ChainComplex.png" width="50%">